Luella Edwards Scrapbook

 Scope and Contents

-The Luella Edwards scrapbook is composed exclusively of photos.
+The Luella Edwards scrapbook is composed almost exclusively of photos.
 The images, two or three to a page, serve as a travelogue, detailing a 1930s trip from the campus of Wheaton College to the Black Hills science station.
 There are several striking shots of the North Dakota wastes, and the construction of Mt.
 Rushmore.
 The album is black, measuring 7 1/4 x 10 1/4.
 Folded and tucked into the back is a 1937 copy of The Sunday School Messenger, featuring an article about "The Little Brown Church in the Vale" of Nashua, Iowa, which is included among the photos.
 Presumably this site was visited on the return trip, as these images are displayed at the end of the album.

 Dates